LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 - "Try the Ledger Extension", in case the user's platform supports the Extension but it is not installed or enabled; a button will be shown to let the user install the Extension.
-- "Do you have Ledger Live?", in case the user's platform does not support the Extension they will be able to use Ledger Live Mobile or Desktop.
+- "Connect with Ledger Live", in case the user's platform does not support the Extension they will be able to use or install Ledger Live Mobile or Desktop.

 ### `getProvider`

 #### Returns

-`Promise<EthereumProvider | SolanaProvider>`
+`Promise<EthereumProvider>`

 #### Description

-Based on the options passed to `checkSupport` it will return an instance of the Ledger Extension provider or a WalletConnect provider.
+Based on the parameters passed to `checkSupport` it will return an instance of the Ledger Extension provider or a WalletConnect provider.

+## Migration to WalletConnect v2

+To migrate from WaletConnect version 1 to version 2:

+- Get a project id from the WalletConnect Cloud, it's free
+- Update Connect Kit loader to the latest version
+- Add `version: 2` and `projectId: 'id from step 1'` and rename `rpc` to `rpcMap` on your `checkSupport` parameters

+Have a look at the example velow and the full list of WalletConnect v2 options above.

+## Examples

 ### Example for WalletConnect v2